another2020githubuser/thepyphone/README.md

 Effective communication with minimal dependencies.
 The PyPhone is open source software, using open protocols (https and sip) and running on (fairly) open hardware.
 No Apple ID, No Google Account, No SIM, no AdSense, no Apps, no Ads.

 ## Hardware Requirements
-* Raspberry Pi 3B+ with an official Touch Screen
+* Raspberry Pi 3B+ with an official 7" Touch Screen
+* Logitech USB H390 Headset
+* Ethernet cable

-* Turn it into a powerful communication tool in under 5 minutes!
+Turn it into a powerful communication tool in under 5 minutes!

 ## Installation
 ```python